Urban heat island: On animals

-Species that are good at colonizing can utilize conditions provided by urban heat islands to thrive in regions outside of their normal range.
+Species that are good at colonizing can use conditions provided by urban heat islands to thrive in regions outside of their normal range.
 Examples of this include the grey-headed flying fox (Pteropus poliocephalus) and the common house gecko (Hemidactylus frenatus).
 Grey-headed flying foxes, found in Melbourne, Australia, colonized urban habitats following the increase in temperatures there.
 Increased temperatures, causing warmer winter conditions, made the city more similar in climate to the more northerly wildland habitat of the species.

 With temperate climates, urban heat islands will extend the growing season, therefore altering breeding strategies of inhabiting species.
 This can be best observed in the effects that urban heat islands have on water temperature (see effects on water bodies).

 Urban heat islands caused by cities have altered the natural selection process.
 Selective pressures like temporal variation in food, predation and water are relaxed causing a new set of selective forces to roll out.
 For example, within urban habitats, insects are more abundant than in rural areas.
 Insects are ectotherms.
 This means that they depend on the temperature of the environment to control their body temperature, making the warmer climates of the city perfect for their ability to thrive.
 A study done in Raleigh, North Carolina conducted on Parthenolecanium quercifex (oak scales), showed that this particular species preferred warmer climates and were therefore found in higher abundance in urban habitats than on oak trees in rural habitats.
 Over time spent living in urban habitats, they have adapted to thrive in warmer climates than in cooler ones.

 On energy usage for cooling

 Another consequence of urban heat islands is the increased energy required for air conditioning and refrigeration in cities that are in comparatively hot climates.
-The heat island effect costs Los Angeles about US$100 million per year in energy (in the year 2000).
+The heat island effect costs Los Angeles about US$ 100 million per year in energy (in the year 2000).
 Through the implementation of heat island reduction strategies, significant annual net energy savings have been calculated for northern locations such as Chicago, Salt Lake City, and Toronto.

 Every year in the U.S. 15% of energy goes towards the air conditioning of buildings in these urban heat islands.
 It was reported in 1998 that "the air conditioning demand has risen 10% within the last 40 years."

-Home and business owners alike can benefit from building a cool community.
+Increases in air conditioning use also serve to worsen the effects of UHIs at night.
+While cooler nights are often a reprieve from heat waves during the day, the residual heat created by the use of air conditioning systems can lead to higher nighttime temperatures.
+According to a study by Professor Francisco Salamanca Palou and colleagues, this residual heat can cause nighttime increases of up to 1 °C in urban areas.
+Increased energy use from air conditioners also contributes to carbon emissions, which doubly exacerbates the effects of UHIs.